Achievable logoAchievable logo

 NAV vs. POP

-Sometimes, mutual funds are sold at their NAV, especially if the mutual fund is bought directly from the sponsor.
-For example, Vanguard customers buy Vanguard funds at the NAV.
-However, if a Fidelity customer purchased a Vanguard fund, they would likely pay a sales charge in addition to the NAV cost.
+Sometimes mutual funds are sold at NAV, especially when you buy directly from the sponsor.
+For example, Vanguard customers buy Vanguard funds at NAV.
+However, if a Fidelity customer buys a Vanguard fund, they’ll likely pay a sales charge in addition to NAV.

 Definitions